inaimathi/cl-imagemap/README.md

  - **circle** has the same three attributes in SVG and area tags.
 The coordinates of the center and the radius.
 They're stored differently though; SVG stores it as three attributes (`cx`, `cy`, `r`) area tags represent it as a comma separated list in the `coords` property
  - **path** is basically a stripped down implementation of PS in a tag.
 Right now, it gets parsed and treated the same way as **polygon** and **polyline**, but that'll mishandle the H and V directives (because they each provide single numbers instead of `x,y` pairs).
 Other than that, it actually works fine.
  - **g** is the SVG group tag.
 I really don't have to care about them, except that they can have [`transform` attributes](http://apike.ca/prog_svg_transform.html) which have to be applied to all child elements.
 The good part is that I can probably do that at read time if I'm sneaky enough.
 The bad part is that I'm not sure whether that's such a good idea...
+ - **svg** the only reason I might care about this is that it contains the document width/height settings (which might come in handy if I want to let the user specify dimensions for this imagemap)

 ## TODO